XiaZhang-sjtu/xiazhang-sjtu.github.io/_pages/about.md

 Publication
 ======
- - ** Xia Zhang **, Su-Zhen Dong*.
+ - **Xia Zhang**, Su-Zhen Dong$^*$.
 Quantitative MRI evaluation of cardiovascular abnormalities and brain in fetuses with congenital heart disease.
 International Journal of Medical Radiology, 2022, 45(1):71-71.
- - ** Xia Zhang **, Ming Zhu, Su-Zhen Dong*.
+ - **Xia Zhang**, Ming Zhu, Su-Zhen Dong$^*$.
 Prenatal assessment of the cardiovascular structure and brain development of fetuses with Tetralogy of Fallot on fetal MRI.
 Chinese Journal of Radiology, 2022, 56(5): 488-493.
- - ** Xia Zhang **, Ming Zhu, Su-Zhen Dong*.
+ - **Xia Zhang**, Ming Zhu, Su-Zhen Dong$^*$.
 Utility of fetal cardiac magnetic resonance imaging in assessing the fetuses with complete vascular ring. (oral presentation, 27th Congress of Chinese Pediatric Society, 24/11/2022-27/11/2022, Changsha, China)